dismke/resources/README.md

 ### 📔 WSL (WSL development environment)

 - [Running MacOS on Windows 10 with WSL2, KVM and QEMU](https://dev.to/nicole/running-macos-on-windows-10-with-wsl2-kvm-and-qemu-21e1) - Running MacOS on Windows 10 with WSL2, KVM and QEMU
-- [Web Development with HHVM and Hack: Getting Set Up With Windows](https://medium.com/@mikeabelar/web-development-with-hhvm-and-hack-getting-setup-with-windows-a046ac09603a) - Web Development with HHVM and Hack: Getting Set Up With Windows
+- [Web Development with HHVM and Hack: Getting Set Up With Windows](https://medium.com/@mikeabelar/web-development-with-hhvm-and-hack-getting-setup-with-windows-a046ac09603a) - Web Development with HHVM and Hack
+- [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install) - Install Linux on Windows with WSL

 ### 📔 DEVELOPER BLOG SITES